-The program is provided at no cost to families, Military Family Services or the Canadian Armed Forces and is now available in Comox (PDF); Mainland BC (PDF); Esquimalt (PDF); Edmonton (PDF); Calgary (PDF); Moose Jaw (PDF); Winnipeg (PDF); Toronto (PDF); Kingston (PDF); Gagetown; Halifax; and London (PDF).
+The program is provided at no cost to families or the Canadian Armed Forces and is now available in Calgary, Comox, Edmonton, Esquimalt, Gagetown, Halifax, Kingston, London and SW Ontario, Mainland BC, Moose Jaw, St. John’s, Toronto, Trenton and Winnipeg.
 There are a number of family physicians at Primacy clinics across these communities who are willing to accommodate military families.
 Calian staff have also started to appeal to family physicians who are not practising at Primacy clinics to make room in their practices for military family members.
 Locations will be added regularly, so be sure to check back for a location near you.

-Please be advised there is currently a waiting list in the following cities: Esquimalt, Gagetown, Halifax, Kingston and London.
+Please be advised there is currently a waiting list in the following communities: Esquimalt, Gagetown, Halifax and London and SW Ontario.